shiba517/framermotion/README.md

 ## Project aim:
 Showcase my skills with NextJS 14, TypeScript and MotionFramer

+## How to get project up and running
+- cd into bike
+- in terminal, run 'npm install'
+- to get project running on web browser, run 'npm run dev'.
+Then click on the local host 300 link

 ## Useful links
 - NextJS 14 - https://nextjs.org/blog/next-14
 - TypeScript - https://www.typescriptlang.org/